sap-linuxlab/community.sap_operations/roles/sap_control/README.md

 ### sap_control_function
 - _Type:_ `string`

-The sapcontrol function to execute on target host.</br>
+The sapcontrol function to execute on target host.
 These are predefined functions defined in variable `__sap_control_function_definitions`.

 ### sap_control_sid
 - _Type:_ `string`

-The 3-letter SAP System ID (e.g., 'PRD', 'QAS').</br>
+The 3-letter SAP System ID (e.g., 'PRD', 'QAS').
 This is required when executing a function that targets a specific SAP instance (e.g., `start_sap_nw`) instead of all instances on the host.

 ### sap_control_command_nowait
 - _Type:_ `boolean`
 - _Default:_ `false`

-If set to `true`, the role will not wait for start/stop operations to complete.</br>
+If set to `true`, the role will not wait for start/stop operations to complete.
 > **NOTE:** This option should be used with caution, as the role will not verify the final status of the instance.

 ### sap_control_cleanipc
 - _Type:_ `boolean`
 - _Default:_ `true`

-If set to false, the 'cleanipc' command will not be executed after stopping an SAP instance.
+If set to `false`, the `cleanipc` command will not be executed after stopping an SAP instance.

 ### sap_control_use_sap_system_facts
 - _Type:_ `boolean`
 - _Default:_ `false`

-Enable this variable to use `community.sap_libs.sap_system_facts` to detect SAP instances.</br>
+Enable this variable to use `community.sap_libs.sap_system_facts` to detect SAP instances.
-This can be useful if this role is part of a playbook that expects facts set by that module.</br>
+This can be useful if this role is part of a playbook that expects facts set by that module.
 > **NOTE:** This module will not detect instances with `sapstartsrv` stopped.
 <!-- END Role Variables -->